Brandishing a Weapon or Firearm – California Penal Code 417

 - You did not act in self-defense or defense of another person

-Penal Code 417 brandishing a weapon is similar to Penal Code 245 assault with a deadly weapon (ADW), but they the elements of the crime are different.
-ADW requires that you had an intent to harm someone – while brandishing a weapon does not.
+Penal Code 417 brandishing a weapon is similar to Penal Code 245 assault with a deadly weapon (ADW), but the elements of the crime are different.
+ADW requires that you intend to harm someone – while brandishing a weapon does not.

 Penalties for Penal Code 417 Brandishing a Weapon